 At KAA, all our teachers and are trained in how to teach reading.
-All form tutors lead a 20 minute reading session with their tutor group twice a week.
+All key stage 3 students have a 25 minute reading session with their reading teacher each day.
 The overall aim of these sessions is to create students who are confident and enthusiastic readers, and as such, sessions are tailored to the needs of each group.

 Key activities during tutor time reading include:

 Our library keeps class sets of a large range of children’s fiction selected to introduce students to a range of genres and authors.
 Morning Reading classes read books that are selected to challenge their reading ability and develop their vocabulary.
 Students and their teachers read out loud to each other while everyone else follows.

 Because we take students’ reading ability seriously, we are always looking to ensure that students’ reading is developing.
 For this reason we regularly assess students’ comprehension of what they are reading, through dynamic discussion, the use of graphic organisers, other active reading strategies.

 If students are going to love reading they will need to learn to find books that they love and to read them on their own.
 For this reason students read books that they have chosen for themselves on at least one morning a week.
 Keen readers wishing to stretch themselves are encouraged to read books from the Reading Challenge list.

 A small number of students enter the school with a weak reading age.
 For students with a RA below 9 progress is tracked via computer software in order to provide specific measures and support that will allow them to make significant improvement.
 These students are given targeted intervention in Year 7 to improve their reading age.